Updating an Amazon EKS cluster Kubernetes version

 -

 After your cluster update is complete, update your nodes to the same Kubernetes minor version as your updated cluster.
-For more information, see Self-managed node updates and Updating a managed node group.
+For more information, see Update self-managed nodes for your cluster, Update a managed node group for your cluster, and Upgrade hybrid nodes for your cluster.
 Any new Pods that are launched on Fargate have a

 kubelet